a-athanasopoulos/Bayesian-fairness/README.md

 2. results: directory to save results
 3. src: directory with the code

+the code of the project is on src containing the following modules:
+1. continuous: the base code for the continuous experiment
+2. discrete: the base code for the Discrete experiment
+3. experiments: the experiments of the paper
+4. notebooks: jupyter notebook to visualise results for a particular experiment

-In the following steps we describe how one can reproduce the results of the papper.
+In the following steps we describe how one can reproduce the results of the paper.

 #### Requirements
 The instruction are for linux based system with python 3.9